Kyle Farmer Player Props: Twins vs. Athletics

 Athletics Pitching Rankings

-- Athletics pitchers combine to surrender 130 total home runs at a clip of 1.4 per game (second-most in baseball).
+- Athletics pitchers combine to give up the second-most home runs in baseball (131 total, 1.4 per game).

+- The Athletics will send Harris (2-3) out to make his fifth start of the season.
+He is 2-3 with a 6.07 ERA and 35 strikeouts through 43 2/3 innings pitched.

+- His last time out came on Thursday, July 6 against the Detroit Tigers, when the left-hander threw 4 2/3 innings, surrendering seven earned runs while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.